shubham14p3/code-challenge-ValueLabs-assessment-2024/README.md

 ## Task 1:
 Assignment: Use the `api` found in `App.tsx` to make a request and fetch a list of all Pokémon.<br>
 Question 1: How did you manage to fetch the list and what tool did you use?<br>
+- I used fetch within useEffect to retrieve the list of Pokemon from the API endpoint.
+This approach loads the data when the component mounts. fetch was being simply called here, as it provides a promise-based way to access APIs directly.

 Question 2: What steps would you take to future improve this?<br>
+- To improve, I’d consider adding caching (e.g., sessionStorage) to reduce redundant API calls on reload.
+Another step I could be implementing is pagination if we want to load more than 151 Pokemon or if the data set grows.
+Additionally, we can also explore React Query for better state management and background refreshing, which simplifies caching and syncs automatically.

 commit the code as `task-1`<br>